YvonneLipLim/Python_Projects/README.md

 <br>

 # Python Project Ideas:
-1. PSLE Scoring Generator: taking the scores from the users to generate the 8 scoring bands of the Achievement Levels (ALs), grading for Higher Mother Tongue and the placement stream
+1. **PSLE Scoring Generator**: taking the scores from the users to generate the 8 scoring bands of the Achievement Levels (ALs), grading for Higher Mother Tongue and the placement stream
-2. Treasure Island Game: a text-based adventure game with the player making choices at each turn.
+2. **Treasure Island Adventure**: a text-based adventure game with the player making choices at each turn.
 The choices determine the outcome of the game.